 Each Brooks campus has a special focus.
 We spoke with Barry LeMaitre, Principal of Brooks Lone Star Academy, about what makes their campus unique.
 Brooks Lone Star offers two language tracks: a Spanish language program, and a dual language program.
 In the Spanish language program, students study Spanish twice a day, in an oral Spanish class and in social studies class, with certified bilingual teachers; the other subjects—English language arts, math, science, P.E., art, and music—are taught in English.
 The dual language program has a 50/50 model; students take English language arts, math, and science in English and Spanish language arts, math, and social studies in Spanish.
 All students enjoy P.E. and recess daily.
 Their art and music activities are blended into the day to day curriculum.

 In addition to foreign language instruction at Brooks Lone Star, students also develop a global perspective by creating projects that celebrate cultures around the world.
 LeMaitre explained that, in December, groups of students focus on different winter holidays around the world, like Christmas, Hanukkah, and Kwanzaa.
-During they school year, they have lessons to observe Black History Month, Women’s History Month, Hispanic Heritage Month, Dia de los Muertos, and Korea Day.
+During the school year, they have lessons to observe Black History Month, Women’s History Month, Hispanic Heritage Month, Dia de los Muertos, and Korea Day.

 To help students learn social emotional skills, students at Brooks Lone Star start each day with 15 minutes of mindfulness practice.
 In this guest post, Paula Turner, Social-Emotional Learning Coordinator at Brooks Academies of Texas, explained how teachers use a sequence of poses from the Yoga 4 Classrooms card deck, as well as breathing exercises, to strengthen students hearts as well as their minds.
 These Mindfulness Moments have academic benefits for students, and they also help them focus on the present moment and work skillfully with their thoughts and emotions.
+In another guest post, Paula explained how gratitude practices improve our capacity for positive thinking.

 The Brooks Lone Star community comes together for fun events.
 In 2020, because of the pandemic, they held a drive-through Trunk or Treat with creative costumes.
 They are planning a socially distanced Reading Under the Stars event for early 2021.
 Some events, like a snow day with machine-made snow, were put on hold but will resume soon.
 Parents and caregivers get involved in planning community events; LeMaitre hosts monthly Coffee with the Principal meetings to hear from parents.
 Brooks Lone Star uses Parent Square and Facebook to share information, and there is an active parents group on Facebook.